rolspace/depstime/Readme.md

 }
 ```

-The *time_diff* property specifies the time difference in milliseconds between the various versions of a package, as long as it is a package from the npm registry.
+The *time_diff* property specifies the time difference in milliseconds between the various versions of a package.

-Taking the time of the locally installed version (*local property*) as the initial time, the time difference is calculated between the max supported version (*wanted property*) and the latest version (*latest property*).
+The time difference is calculated by taking the publish time of the locally installed version from package.json (*local* property) and then, determining the time differences for the wanted version (*wanted*) and the latest version (*latest*) based on the versioning setup in package.json.

+## Options

+`--human, -h`: Converts the output of the time differences into a human readable string.